 I do not want: Poetry, fiction, feminism 101, news reports, or listacles (unless you really have something unique and informative to say).

-Articles for Yopp fit into the following categories:
+Please ensure your article will fit into one of the following categories:

 Bad Arguments: Critiques of common arguments used to excuse oppression and opinions on how to expand past the dominating narratives in our society.

-Content that Changed My Activism (CTCMA): Recommendations for articles, videos, books, comics, or other media that had a profound impact on your activism and awareness of the issues other people face.
+Content that Changed My Activism (CTCMA): Recommendations for articles, videos, books, comics, or other media that had a profound impact on your activism.

 Voices: A collection of personal stories and anecdotes showing the ways oppression affects us on a day to day basis.